bacalhau-project/bacalhau/docs/running-node/storage-providers.md

 :::caution

-The multiaddress above is just an example - you need to get the multiaddress of the IPFS server you want to connect to.
+The multiaddress above is just an example - you'll need to get the multiaddress of the IPFS server you want to connect to.

 :::